-- d) asks foreign institutions responsible for aviation to take the necessary actions to prevent or correct the situations reflected in the reports; - e) analyses the reports as a whole to detect negative trends that are not noticeable individually per each reporter; - f) in accordance with the requirements of the legal acts of the Republic of Latvia, publishes the safety information obtained from the reports; - g) communicates the outcome of the aviation safety analysis to those who could benefit from them in the field of aviation safety; - h) within the scope of its competence, provides recommendations or instructions to individual industry sectors; - i) within the scope of its competence, performs activities related to the changes of legal acts; - j) exchange data with other member states of the European Union.
+- f) in accordance with the requirements of the legal acts of the Republic of Latvia, publishes the safety information obtained from the reports; - g) communicates the outcome of the aviation safety analysis to those who could benefit from them in the field of aviation safety; - h) within the scope of its competence, provides recommendations or instructions to individual industry sectors; - i) within the scope of its competence, performs activities related to the changes of legal acts; - i) exchange data with other member states of the European Union.

 Mandatory and voluntary occurrence reporting systems serve as means for assessing the level of aviation safety, as well as its possible improvement.
 The voluntary reporting system facilitate the collection of details on occurrences that are not subject to mandatory reporting, but often reveal latent conditions, thus free data exchange is essential for aviation safety analysis.
-Free data exchange of information is promoted by the principle of 'just culture' or 'reporting culture'.
+Free data exchange of information is promoted by the principle of 'just culture' or reporting culture.
 This means that the reports are collected solely for the purpose of improving the level of aviation safety, identifying the causes of incidents and existing hazards.
 They are not collected to punish anyone, but to identify and analyse deficiencies, especially systemic deficiencies, and to eliminate them.
 The principle of the 'just culture' does not tolerate occurrences related to wilful violations or gross negligence and destructive acts of an obvious risk and profound failure of professional responsibility.